- 01 November 2018

 Other such pressures can include an increased amount of time completing paperwork, on-line training and changes to working hours and practices.
 It all has to be squeezed in.

 Nursing in the field of mental health can be incredibly rewarding, enjoyable and mostly good fun.
 That’s what keeps us working hard each day.
+Learn how to become a mental health nurse.

 However, the very real nursing crisis is placing staff at increased risk of emotional damage.